YotaYota/notes/clean_architecture.md

 Classes and and modules that are formed into a component must belong to a cohesive group.
 Classes and modules that are grouped together into a component should be _releaseable_ together.
-I.e. if classes and modules are release under the same version, it should make sense that they are also released.
+I.e. if classes and modules are released under the same version, it should make sense.

 #### The Common Closure Principle